Rumor Alert - Nikon AF-S 100-500mm f/4-5.6 ED-IF VR III

 Seems a little too good to be true and some of the grammar seems a little too broken for such an official looking Nikon ad/press sheet.
 It certainly got me excited though.
 I guess we’ll just have to wait and see.
 The rumors sure do seem to be picking up here lately.
 The Nikon 50 f/1.2 has been getting some buzz of late too.

-» Filed Under Gear, Nikon, Rumors
+Filed Under: Gear, Nikon, Rumors

 Comments

-1. Zach on June 1st, 2007 4:18 pm
+June 1, 2007 at 4:18 pm

 Like you, I\'m skeptical.
 That\'s an awfully big range to cram into even that big a lens.
 I suspect there will be wicked complex distortion to boot.
 Now, personally, I can live with a little distortion, and I am definitely going to be in the market for a telecannon by the time this thing hits, so let\'s just say I hope it is somewhat true and I hope it comes in under $1500.
 I\'ll be very interested if that\'s the case.
 As that photographer in Yellowstone just proved, you don\'t want to be too close to some subjects.